Limitless-VIP/Limitless/README.md

 money are carried out collectively by the network.
 TittieCoin Core is the name of open source software which enables the use of TTC the currency.

-TittieCoin v2.0 development was inspired by the the PIVX model, a fork of PIVX with a few changes differing primarily by having a decreased block generation time, increased maximum number of coins, different hashing algorithm phi1612, and a slightly modified GUI.
+TittieCoin v2.0 development was inspired by the PIVX model, a fork of PIVX with a few changes differing primarily by having a decreased block generation time, increased maximum number of coins, different hashing algorithm phi1612, and a slightly modified GUI.
-TittieCoin also proudly boasts Dark Gravity Wave 3 an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Darkcoin/Dash and has sice been adopted by other digital currencies.
+TittieCoin also proudly boasts Dark Gravity Wave 3 an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Darkcoin/Dash and has since been adopted by other digital currencies.

 For more information, as well as an immediately useable, binary version of